kapedalex/GraphProcessor/README.md

 ## Features
 - Input Handling: Reads the number of vertices and edges, their connections, and the rules for attribute computation from a structured text file.
-- Attribute Computation: Supports various rules for attribute calculations:
+- Supports various rules for attribute calculations:
   - Direct assignment of attribute values.
   - Reference copying from other vertices or edges.
   - Functional calculations using minimum or multiplication of attributes from specified elements.
 - Output Generation: Writes the computed attributes of vertices and edges to an output file in a readable format.
 ## Requirements
 - Python 3.11